 - Instructions To Make Simple Marinara Sauce

-- Ingredients to Make Creamy Polenta
+- Ingredients For The Creamy Polenta

 - Instructions To Make Creamy Polenta

-- Ingredients To Make Spicy Breaded Shrimp
+- Ingredients For The Spicy Breaded Shrimp

 - How To Plate Shrimp and Polenta